-Where: Wroxeter, Shropshire, SJ56508, beside the river Severn, where an early Roman legionary fortress developed into a large settlement.
+Where: Wroxeter, Shropshire, SJ566088, beside the river Severn, where an early Roman legionary fortress developed into a large settlement.
 Viroconium was surrounded by other forts and marching camps.
 It was a hub of Roman roads and had a river port.
-It is close to the later English-Welsh border, and to the Wrekin hill-fort, a likely original tribal centre of the Cornovii.
+It is close to the later English-Welsh border, to later Shrewsbury, and to the Wrekin hill-fort, a likely original tribal centre of the Cornovii.